ipab-slmc/exotica/exotica/doc/Initialisation.rst

     Optional Eigen::VectorXd NominalState = Eigen::VectorXd();

 In this case, all the parameters are optional and will have default values assigned to them.
-We can change these parameters during initialisation if required.
+We can change these parameters during initialization if required.

-All problem initialisers also extend the ``exotica/PlanningProblem`` initialiser, which adds extra parameters.
+All problem initializers also extend the ``exotica/PlanningProblem`` initializer, which adds extra parameters.
 This is seen below:

 .. code:: xml